Arrival and departure

 What to wear

-Plum Village is a mindfulness practice center and monastery, home to many cultures from both East and West.
+Plum Village is a mindfulness practice center and monastery, home to diverse cultures.
 To respect and support our collective energy of practice, we ask everyone to wear modest, loose-fitting clothes at all times.

 Please wear only clothes that fully cover your shoulders, chest, back, arms (to the elbow) and legs past the knees.
 Women may find a light shawl handy in Summer.
 Please do not wear shorts, hot pants, tank tops, short dresses and so on.
 If your clothing is too revealing, you may not be able to enter the Meditation Halls.
 These are sacred spaces.